MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/deploy/4-configure-group-policy-settings-for-automatic-updates.md

 **Options:** There are no options for this setting.

 #### No auto-restart with logged on users for scheduled automatic updates installations
-Specifies that to complete a scheduled installation, automatic updates waits for the computer to be restarted by any user who is signed in, instead of causing the computer to restart automatically.
+Specifies that to complete a scheduled installation, automatic updates wait for the computer to be restarted by any user who is signed in, instead of causing the computer to restart automatically.

 |Supported on|Excluding|
 |---------|-------|